amortensen/dots-architecture/draft-ietf-dots-architecture.md

 ### Automated Mitigation on Loss of Signal {#auto-mit-signal-loss}

-To maintain a signaling session, the DOTS client and the DOTS server exchange regular but infrequent messages across the signaling channel.
-In the absence of an attack, the probability of message loss in the signaling channel should be extremely low.
+To maintain a signal channel, the DOTS client and the DOTS server exchange regular but infrequent messages across the signal channel.
+In the absence of an attack, the probability of message loss in the signal channel should be extremely low.
 Under attack conditions, however, some signal loss may be anticipated as attack traffic congests the link, depending on the attack type.

 While [I-D.ietf-dots-requirements] specifies the DOTS protocol be robust when signaling under attack conditions, there are nevertheless scenarios in which the DOTS signal is lost in spite of protocol best efforts.
-To handle such scenarios, a DOTS client operator may configure the signaling session to trigger mitigation when the DOTS server ceases receiving DOTS client signals (or vice versa) beyond the miss count or period permitted by the protocol.
+To handle such scenarios, a DOTS client operator may configure the signal channel to trigger mitigation when the DOTS server ceases receiving DOTS client signals (or vice versa) beyond the miss count or period permitted by the protocol.